tjbalzer/clab-aoscx-labs/03_layer_3_routing/01-deploying_ospfv2/README.md

 The characteristics of OSPFv2 are:

-- Provides a loop-free topology using SPF algorithm.
+- Provides a loop-free topology using SPF algorithm
-- Allows hierarchical routing using area 0 (backbone area) as the top of the hierarchy.
+- Allows hierarchical routing using area 0 (backbone area) as the top of the hierarchy
-- Supports load balancing with equal cost routes for the same destination.
+- Supports load balancing with equal cost routes for the same destination
 - OSPFv2 is a classless protocol and allows for a hierarchical design with VLSM (Variable Length Subnet
-- Masking) and route summarization.
+- Masking) and route summarization
-- Provides authentication of routing messages.
+- Provides authentication of routing messages
-- Scales easily using the concept of OSPF areas.
+- Scales easily using the concept of OSPF areas
-- Provides fast convergence with triggered, incremental updates via LSAs.
+- Provides fast convergence with triggered, incremental updates via LSAs

 Some OSPFv2 configuration is done in the global configuration context, others in the router ospf context, or in the interface configuration context, or in the vlink context.
 OSPFv2 can be configured on L3 ports, VLAN interfaces, LAG interfaces, and loopback interfaces.
 All such configurations work in the mentioned interfaces context.
 OSPFv2 mandates the associated interface to be a routed interface.